minfanzhang/modiface-real-time-face-recognition/README.md

 ## How to Run the Project

-use 'python3 face_detection.py' (or 'python face_detection.py' if your python version is 3 by default) to run the project with the default settings.
+In the root directory, use 'python3 face_detection.py' (or 'python face_detection.py' if your python version is 3 by default) to run the project with the default settings.

 And the optional parameters are as follows: